anbarief/statistweepy/README.md

 # Statistweepy
-A (still improving) simple tool to Analyze Twitter Data.

-To collect the data you must have a 'consumer key', 'consumer secret', 'access token', and 'access secret', that can be obtained by [register for a Twitter application](http://apps.twitter.com/).
-These will be used to access Twitter API through your Twitter account, and should be kept private.
-Notice also that you should *read and peruse the Twitter Developer Agreement and Policy carefully*, you may not use the data carelessly for example to do surveillance, provoke negative conflicts, etc.
+## Data Analysis of Twitter in Python.

 Requirements :
 - [Tweepy](http://docs.tweepy.org/en/v3.5.0/)
 - Numpy
 - Matplotlib

+To collect the data you must have a 'consumer key', 'consumer secret', 'access token', and 'access secret', that can be obtained by [register for a Twitter application](http://apps.twitter.com/).
+These will be used to access Twitter API through your Twitter account, and should be kept private.
+Notice also that you should *read and peruse the Twitter Developer Agreement and Policy carefully*, you may not use the data carelessly for example to do surveillance, provoke negative conflicts, etc.

 Author : Arief Anbiya (anbarief@live.com), written in Python 3.